Gentoo Monthly Newsletter Howto

 here, as the webnodes take awhile to update.

-First, make sure the dates inside the GMN issue are set to the correct date of
+Finally, make sure the dates inside the GMN issue are set to the correct date of

 publication.
 You'll also need to adjust the submission deadline date for the